The family Floer functor is faithful: Families of Riemann surfaces

-In \cite{adams}, Adams constructed a family of paths in the $d$-simplex from the initial to the terminal vertex which are parametrised by the $d-1$-cube; see Figure \ref{fig:adams_paths}.
-To give an explicit formula for this family, let $ \Adamsop_{d} = [0,1)^{d-1}$ and $\Adams_{d} = [0,1]^{d-1}$, introduce the polytope
+\begin{rem} In \cite{adams}, Adams constructed a family of paths in the $d$-simplex from the initial to the terminal vertex which are parametrised by the $d-1$-cube.
+Identifying the interval $[0,1]$ with $[0,\infty]$, we obtain the moduli spaces $\Adams_{d}$ as we defined them.
+We shall not explicitly need the connection between our construction and Adams's. \end{rem}